Uneven shoulders can result in significant pain in the neck, shoulders, and lower back. Fortunately, most cases of uneven shoulders can be managed.

 Furthermore, for those cases where uneven shoulders are caused by spinal misalignment (as opposed to deformity), poor posture, or muscular tension, chiropractic care can likely help correct those issues, too.

 Lastly, many chiropractic offices employ massage therapists who can release trigger points, relieve muscle knots, and stretch out tight muscles.
 They also may employ physical therapists who can offer their unique services to help fix uneven shoulders.
-At Better Health Alaska, we have well-trained massage therapists at our Juneau office that can help with your shoulder problems.
+At Better Health Alaska, our Anchorage and Juneau chiropractic clinics have well-trained massage therapists and physical therapists who can help with your shoulder problems.

 We spend about a third of our lives sleeping.
 As a result, our sleep position can have a significant impact on our spinal alignment and posture.
 This, in turn, can influence the evenness or unevenness of our shoulders.
 Sleeping on the same side throughout the night, for example, may negatively affect the alignment of your shoulders.
 Consult your doctor or a sleep specialist to determine how best to modify your sleep position for maximum benefit.